Drullkus/Memes/readme.md

 ## The `.env` file

-Start your `.env` file with this blank template and start quantifying each variable with its appropriate value:
+Start your `.env` file with this blank template and start assigning each variable with its appropriate value:

 ```
 GITHUB_OAUTH_ID=